 500 years ago, in the 16th century, the custom of bringing decorated trees into homes gained popularity in Germany.
 It wasn’t until the 19th century, however, that the Christmas tree tradition truly blossomed, thanks in part to Queen Victoria and Prince Albert, who were depicted with a decorated Christmas tree in an influential illustration in 1848.
 The tradition then spread across Europe and eventually made its way to the United States.

-Diverse uses of Christmas Tree Today
+Diverse Uses of Christmas Trees Today

 Beyond serving as a centrepiece for holiday decorations, Christmas trees have found a myriad of uses across different cultures and communities.
 Here are some of the most common and unique applications: